 As one of Ireland’s top-producing counties, there’s an abundance of quality restaurants located across county Wexford – many of which source their ingredients from the variety of landscapes right on their doorstep.
-From foraging in the forests and fishing along the vast coastline to on-site herb gardens and locally grown fruit and vegetables, the menus listed below are crewed using the best of Wexford’s local food offering.
+From foraging in the forests and fishing along the vast coastline to on-site herb gardens and locally grown fruit and vegetables, the menus listed below are created using the best of Wexford’s local food offering.

 Their delicious menu and weekly specials are carefully matched with the selection of wines that are on offer and also available is a selection of bottled beer including Wexford’s own Yellowbelly Lager.

 Situated on the Main Street of Gorey, Head Chef Andrew Duncan serves an endless amount of locally sourced foods, much of which are sourced through foraging and fishing here in County Wexford.
 Even the fussiest of eaters will be impressed with the deliciously fresh food offering.

 Andrew has worked in high-end restaurants all over the world from Dubai to Canada and most recently here in Wexford at Seafield Resort Hotel & Spa, just recently opening Table Forty One has been a long-held dream turn into a reality.

 The menu is simple cooking at its finest with quality flavours at the forefront.
 Each dish is created with a lot of thought, from his own home-cured salmon to the local cheeses served afterward.
 Table Forty One was awarded a prestigious Bib Gourmand in the 2021 Michelin Guide, so you know you can expect quality from this excellent restaurant.